anagrambuild/bonsol/README.md

 #### Claim???
 Wait dude why does the prover have to claim before they can start to prove?
 Well I have a simple answer but you wont like it.
 Because in the future I want to allow the private inputs to be encrypted so that only the claim winner can have access to the private inputs and I literally dont even know where to start with Homomorphic Encryption inside a ZKvm.
 FHE is not some silver bullet okay ....
 The claim mechaism allows "fair" access to the tip.
 Claims are recorded in order of their slot and multiple provers can have claims.
+But only one at a time.
 The prover that produces a valid proof within their promised claim window will be paid the tip.
 The private input server MUST only allow the provers that have submitted a claim the execution request to access the private inputs.
 They do this by making sure the private input request is signed by the same Key that submitted the claim.

+I am open to different network models here, things I explored:

+Stake base job distrobution,
+Proof of work,
+Just a straight up auction

 #### "hand waive" auction or time based mechanic to incentivise provers to provide quality service
 This is a sarcastic way of saying that im still figuring this out but I think it will be something like.